dvidsilva/ng2forms/README.md

 This repo was created using the [https://github.com/angular/quickstart](https://github.com/angular/quickstart).
 Check their README for more information about getting started with [angular](https://angular.io/docs/ts/latest/quickstart.html).

 **This is not the perfect arrangement for your application.
-It is not designed for production.
+It is not designed for production, because it prefers compilation speed over performance.
 It exists primarily to get you started quickly with learning and prototyping in Angular**

 ## Prerequisites